Our physical collection of books have been organized into the following categories and genres:

 Fantasy novels and stories contain elements that are not realistic.
-Fantasy stories usually take place in an unknown world or a time or place that resembles European medieval times.
+Fantasy stories usually take place in an unknown world or a time or place.
 The plot of fantasy stories often involves witches, sorcerers, mythical and animal creatures talking like humans, and other things that never happen in real life.

 Graphic novels are a format, not a genre.
 They are book-length comic books that are meant to be read as one story.
 They can be written in any genre such as realistic fiction, mystery, fantasy, etc. They may also be written about superheroes that are meant to be read in a series or as a stand alone text.

 A fictional story set in a recognizable period of history.
 As well as telling the stories of ordinary people's lives, historical fiction may involve political or social events of the time.

 A novel involving a puzzling crime, situation, or circumstance that needs to be solved and in which one or more elements remain unknown or unexplained until the end of the story.

 Nonfiction texts are books that have factual information in them.
 They can be narrative nonfiction, informational, and reference books.
 For more detailed information on the organization of nonfiction books, see the Dewey Decimal System Box.

 Realistic fiction takes place during the time it was originally written.
 The characters are involved in events that could realistically happen.
 Characters and plot-lines do not deviate from what is possible.